 A Sodom and Gomorrah influence would not be able to survive such a move of God.
 The Babylonian lifestyle, mentioned in the Book of Revelation, would not be able to function in such an environment.
-Hope versus despair will being such in captivity to the Word of God; His Spirit moving over the land, with repentance being the norm of the day.
+A mighty move of God would bring such in captivity to the Word of God; His Spirit moving over the land; with repentance being the norm of the day.

 The recipe for deliverance is found in the words addressed to King Solomon by God so very long ago:

 "If my people, which are called by my name, shall humble themselves, and pray, and seek my face, then will I hear from heaven, and will forgive their sin, and will heal their land" (2 Chronicles 7:14)